INTERIM SADC AVIATION SAFETY ORGANISATION (SASO)

 Tenure of Appointment:

-- The SADC CAC will appoint, renew or terminate employment service of the Manager Corporate Services of the SASO through recommendation by the relevant structures
+- The SADC CAC will appoint, renew or terminate employment service of the Interim Executive Director of the SASO through recommendation by the relevant structures

 - Notification of extension / termination of the service agreement shall be a period of 6 months before the expiry date;

-- A person appointed as the Technical Coordinator – Airworthiness/Personnel Licensing shall hold office for a period of four (4) years and shall be eligible, upon application for the appointment, for three more periods (three terms of 12 years in total) subject to satisfactory performance.
+- A person appointed as the Interim Executive Director shall hold office for a period of four (4) years and shall be eligible, upon application for the appointment, for another period of not more than four years (two terms of eight years in total) subject to satisfactory performance.

-- The Service Agreement of a person in the position of the Technical Coordinator – Airworthiness/Personnel Licensing would make provision for transition from iSASO to SASO within the contractual period.
+- The Service Agreement of a person in the position of Interim Executive Director would make provision for transition from iSASO to SASO and thus from Interim Executive Director to Executive Director within the contractual period.

-The Technical Coordinator – Airworthiness/Personnel Licensing shall receive an all-inclusive package (USD92,028 – 120,060 per annum).
+The Interim Executive Director shall receive an all-inclusive package (USD134,436 – 174,708 per annum), grade E2 of the SASO remuneration structure.
 The remuneration package is negotiable.

 Submission of Applications